-According to the 4% Withdrawal Rule, which is to withdraw an initial cash flow equal to 4% of the portfolio, then subsequently, their family expenses will increase annually based on inflation.
+According to the 4% Safe Withdrawal Rule, which is to withdraw an initial cash flow equal to 4% of the portfolio, and then subsequently, their family expenses will increase annually based on inflation.

 He will need 60000/0.03 = $2,000,000 in 32 years time.

-That looks doable because 32 years is a long time and his original capital of $550k is large enough.
+1.5 mil or 2 mil looks doable because 32 years is a long time for the power of compounding to work and his original capital of $550k is large enough.

 The table above shows whether my reader is able to grow his $550,000 to $1.5 mil or $2 mil by 32 years later.

-I have list out 4 different rate of return of his investments in the long run (4% to 7%).
+I have listed out 4 different rates of return of his investments in the long run from 4% to 7% a year.

-In 32 years, the range of wealth he would have built up is $1.9 mil to 4.8 mil.
+In 32 years, the range of wealth he would have built up is $1.9 mil to 4.8 million.

 Thus, it will be able to hit a conservative withdrawal rate of 3% for his initial annual expenses.

-I have list in the last column how long it will take for the respective rate of return to hit $2 mil, the conservative future wealth amount.
+I have listed in the last column in the table above how long it will take for the respective rate of return to hit $2 mil, the conservative future wealth amount.

 If the return is 5% on average, it will take them 26.5 years.
-If its 7% it would take him 19 years.
+If it’s a 7% a year return, it would take him 19 years.